sujatt/Developing_Data_Products/index.md

 ---
-title       : Getting to know the existing library of datasets in R subtitle    : author      : job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+title: "Getting to know the existing library of datasets in R"
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : []            # {mathjax, quiz, bootstrap}
-mode        : selfcontained # {standalone, draft}
+author: "ST"
+highlighter: highlight.js
+output: html_document
+job: null
-knit        : slidify::knit2slides
+knit: slidify::knit2slides
+mode: standalone
+hitheme: tomorrow
+subtitle: null
+framework: io2012
+widgets: []
 ---

 ## What does the Shiny app do?